| |

 subepithelial; biopsy artifact is also subepithelial; if involves more

-than 25% of the biopsy, it is less likely to be artifact1
+than 25% of the biopsy, it is less likely to be artifact1.

 -

-due to endogenous (bile
+RG due to endogenous (bile

 reflux) or exogenous (alcohol; NSAIDs) chemical, stress